meh/ruby-torchat/doc/protocol/groupchat.md

 ====================================================
-The person that starts the groupchat starts it by inviting the first person to it, the *invite* packet has a cookie inside that will also be the id of the groupchat throughout its lifecycle.
-Afterwards every participant can invite any others.
+The person that starts the groupchat starts it by inviting the first person to it, the *invite* packet has a cookie inside that will also be the id of the groupchat throughout its lifecycle, it also contains a list of modes for the groupchat.

 After the *invite* packet a *participants* packet is sent to the invited person, this packet has inside the list of ids of the current groupchat.